DezziDez/ThreadTTRPG/Core/Chapter 2 ~ Winding/Aspect.md

 # */ ˈæs pɛkt /*
 ***Noun*** ~ A particular appearance or quality
 # You're Special
-All [[TTRPGs#Characters|Characters]] possess natural Aspects.
+All [[TTRPG#Characters|Characters]] possess natural Aspects.
 These Aspects come in 4 forms.
 2 physical and 2 ethereal.
 Body, Mind, Spirit, and Luck.
 Each Aspect's power is represented by the number of [[Point|Points]] that have been spent in each Aspect, as well as an associated Suit from the Deck.
 ## ♥ Body
 The physical form of any Character is its Body.
 This Aspect helps determine the physical ability of the Character.
 ## ♦ Mind